 Welcome back to our Episode #67 of The Daily Interaction podcast and a forewarning: today’s topic is all the reasons why you should stop complaining at work or any other professional settings and the real truth behind this might make you uncomfortable, in fact, you may want to deny any such behavior where it concerns you.
 That’s OK!
 Deny away but please listen anyway because I am most interested in how you can move up and advance in your career with the changes I am about to share with you in this episode.

 Complaining at the workplace can be fun, it can be a huge outlet for frustration and pent-up tension.
 It can even be therapeutic, but you have to understand, that it has serious consequences.
-If this were a fun game of Party Bingo with your friends, yes, you could have fun all day and complain to your heart’s content while enjoying your games, but this is your career we are talking about so exercise caution!

 The iTunes Page: Subscribe & download!